3liz/lizmap-documentation/source/admin/lizmap-configuration.rst

   It is only supported when curl is used.
 * **Login** and **password**: sometimes an authentication is needed to access to the proxy
-* **Domains for which the proxy will not be used**: there are some requests that should no go to the proxy, typically requests to your QGIS server, or requests to a local server that serves map backgrounds etc...
+* **Domains for which the proxy will not be used**: there are some requests that should not go to the proxy, typically requests to your QGIS server, or requests to a local server that serves map backgrounds etc...
 You have at least to set it with "localhost,127.0.0.1".

 Repositories